feng-zhang0712/mole/2025/english/support-worker-interview.md

 - The work involves assisting with **Activities of Daily Living**, such as personal hygiene, mobility, and meals, ensuring clients feel safe, comfortable, and respected.
 - It requires strong communication and empathy to build trust, especially with clients who may have language barriers or conditions like dementia.
 - It also involves teamwork, clear documentation, and following workplace policies to ensure safety and continuity of care, such as reporting changes in a client’s health.
-- It's important to respect clients’ autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
+- It's important to respect clients' autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
 - For me, being a support worker means making a real difference by helping clients maintain dignity and independence while creating a supportive and positive environment.

-### What does person-centred care means to you?
+### What does person-centred care means to you?（*）

 你对以人为本的护理的理解是什么？

+Person-centred care means **putting the client at the center of everything I do**.

-Person-centred care is not only about physical support but also emotional and social wellbeing.
+- It's not only about physical support but also emotional and social well-being.

-- To me, person-centred care means **putting the client at the center of everything I do**.
-It’s about respecting their needs, preferences, and values to help them live with dignity and independence.
+- It’s about respecting their needs and choices to help them live with dignity and independence, while ensuring they feel safe, comfortable, and respected.
-- It’s about building trust through empathy and patience, making sure clients feel valued and heard, even if they have language barriers or health challenges.
-- It means following their care plan while adapting to their daily mood or needs, ensuring they feel safe, comfortable, and independent.
-- It involves listening and respecting their choices, like letting them decide when to eat or what activities they enjoy.
+- It's important to respect clients' autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
-- I make sure care is tailored to their background, such as offering familiar foods for a Chinese client or respecting their cultural traditions.
+- I'll try to make sure the care is tailored and do things with them instead of doing things for them, encouraging them to participate as much as possible.
-- I maybe involve their family when appropriate to understand their preferences better and provide holistic care.

-Person-centred care is about making a positive difference in clients’ lives by treating them as individuals, not just tasks.
-For example, instead of just doing things for a client, I try to do things with them — encouraging them to participate as much as possible.
+In summary, Person-centred care is about creating a supportive and positive environment in clients’ lives while treating them as individuals.

 ### How do you build a good relationship with clients?